Yahballaha III: Patriarchate

-Dominican friar Riccoldo da Monte di Croce traveled to the East in 1289 and remained there for ten years.
-Da Monte di Croce found that the Nestorians put greater emphasis on rituals than dogma.
-He writes that they had a liberal conception of marriage, with divorces and remarriages being allowed at will.
-Nestorians occasionally practiced circumcision, even for women, and did not recognise the practice of anointing of the sick.
+Dominican Friar Riccoldo da Monte di Croce travelled to the East in 1289 and remained there for ten years.
+Da Monte di Croce found that the Nestorians emphasised rituals more than dogma.
+He writes that they had a liberal conception of marriage, with divorces and remarriages allowed at will.
+Nestorians occasionally practised circumcision, even for women, and did not recognise the practice of anointing of the sick.
 They also abstained from meat.
 Yahballaha renounced these heterodoxies and allowed da Monte di Croce to preach in Baghdad in 1290.
-The Nestorian elite wanted to enter the union with Rome, mostly for political reasons.
+The Nestorian elite wanted to enter the union with Rome, primarily for political reasons.

-The Mongols saw the fall of Acre to Muslims in 1291 as a victory of Islam over Christianity and started to incline towards Islam afterward.
+The Mongols saw the fall of Acre to Muslims in 1291 as a victory of Islam over Christianity and started to incline towards Islam afterwards.
 However, relations remained good between the Church of the East and the new khan Gaykhatu, who succeeded Arghun that year.
-By the time of his death in 1295, the popular opinion in the Ilkhanate favoured Muslims.
+By his death in 1295, the popular opinion in the Ilkhanate favoured Muslims.
 Another son of Arghun, Ghazan, became khan in 1295.
 He brought Muslims to dominance and started persecuting Christians and destroying churches.
 He imprisoned Yahballaha and hung him upside down.
 Yahballaha's life was saved by Hethum II, who paid a ransom to free him from prison, and in 1296 Yahballaha returned to his seat in Maragheh.
-The next year his residence was pillaged and destroyed by Muslims, so he moved to Erbil in Iraq.
+The next year, his residence was pillaged and destroyed by Muslims, so he moved to Erbil in Iraq.
 Hethum persuaded Ghazan to end the persecution in 1296.
 He also issued countermeasures to compensate the Christians.
 Yahballaha returned to the monastery in Maragheh, whose reconstruction was supported by Ghazan, who in 1303 visited the monastery.
 However, sporadic persecution continued elsewhere.
 Nevertheless, Yahballaha enjoyed Ghazan's support until the end of his reign.

 In 1302, Yahballaha started negotiations with the Roman Curia regarding the union, and sent a letter to Pope Boniface VIII.
 On 18 May 1304, Yahballaha wrote to Pope Benedict XI making a profession of Catholic faith, accepting the Pope, and acknowledging his primacy over all of Christiandom.
-However, the union was rejected by the Nestorian bishops.
+However, the Nestorian bishops rejected the union.

 During the reign of the khan Öljaitü, who succeeded Ghazan in 1304, the persecution of Christians continued.
-Although personally on good terms with Yahballaha, he was unwilling or unable to end the persecutions, and even carried them out himself, with the persecution in 1306 being remembered as the fiercest.
+Although personally on good terms with Yahballaha, he was unwilling or unable to end the persecutions and even carried them out himself, with the persecution in 1306 being remembered as the fiercest.
 An outbreak of violence occurred in Erbil in 1310, with many Christians being killed and Yahballaha, who was there at the time, barely survived.
-Yahballaha tried to prevent the massacre of Christians who hid at the Citadel of Erbil, but when the citadel was conquered by the Muslims on 1 July 1310, they were all massacred. Öljaitü did nothing to prevent the violence.
+Yahballaha tried to prevent the massacre of Christians who hid at the Citadel of Erbil, but when the Muslims conquered the citadel on 1 July 1310, they were all massacred. Öljaitü did nothing to prevent the violence.
 Yahballaha, discouraged by the failure, retired to Maragheh.
 He died there on 13 November 1317.